 2. Give Yourself Working Hours

-While it can be tempting to sleep in every day, walk into the living room in your pajamas, watch television, and start working around noon, that is a recipe for disaster when it comes to successfully working remotely.
+While it can be tempting to sleep in every day, walk into the living room in your silk pajamas, watch television, and start working around noon, that is a recipe for disaster when it comes to successfully working remotely.

 It’s a good idea to develop a daily routine and set working hours for yourself.
 If you’re currently working at home for a job you had before, you can make it easy on yourself by sticking with the same routine you used to use before going into the office.
 The only difference?
 Instead of dealing with the morning commute, you’ll just have to walk through the living room to get to your home office.